 If you’re going with inky pinky ponky for choosing mutual funds, it’s time to sit up and listen.
 There is no dearth of funds in the market clamouring for your attention.
 It can be intimidating.
 But choosing a mutual fund is not so complex provided you know all the rules.
 So let’s look at how we can compare mutual funds to get the best deals.

 The first filter is to track the returns to gauge which ones are better than the rest.
 Returns are the easiest to measure and compare across funds.
 Simply put, the return that a fund gives over a set period is the percentage difference between the starting Net Asset Value and the ending Net Asset Value.
-However, just checking returns is not a wholesome approach to compare mutual funds.
+However, just checking returns is not a wholesome approach to compare your mutual funds investments.
 Returns help you compare between funds on a broad level.

 Check for Absolute Returns